bennington-area-robotics/18650-sdk-intothedeep/README.md

 ## Version 2.20 (released on 16.09.08)
   * Support for Modern Robotics Compass Sensor.
-  * Support for Modern Robotics Range Sensor.
+  * Support for Modern Robotics org.firstinspires.ftc.teamcode.hardware.Range Sensor.
   * Revise device names for Pushbot templates to match the names used in Pushbot guide.
   * Fixed bug so that IrSeekerSensorV3 device is accessible as IrSeekerSensor in hardwareMap.
   * Modified computer vision code to require an individual Vuforia license (per legal requirement from PTC).